ohmeow/blurr/README.md

 ## ❗ Updates

+**10/08/2020**
+* Updated all models to use [ModelOutput](https://huggingface.co/transformers/main_classes/output.html) classes instead of traditional tuples. `ModelOutput` attributes are assigned to the appropriate fastai bits like `Learner.pred` and `Learner.loss` and anything else you've requested the huggingface model to return is available via the `Learner.blurr_model_outputs` dictionary (see next two bullet items)
+* Added ability to grab attentions and hidden state from `Learner`.
+You can get at them via `Learner.blurr_model_outputs` dictionary if you tell `HF_BaseModelWrapper` to provide them.
+* Added `model_kwargs` to `HF_BaseModelWrapper` should you need to request a huggingface model to return something specific to it's type.
+These outputs will be available via the `Learner.blurr_model_outputs` dictionary as well.

 **09/16/2020**
 * Major overhaul to do *everything* at batch time (including tokenization/numericalization).
 If this backfires, I'll roll everything back but as of now, I think this approach not only meshes better with how huggingface tokenization works and reduce RAM utilization for big datasets, but also opens up opportunities for incorporating augmentation, building adversarial models, etc....
 Thoughts?
 * Added tests for summarization bits